teiniker/teiniker-lectures-softwaredesign/introduction/uml/class-diagram/README.md

 ### Aggregation
-An aggregation is a part-of relationship, we call it an **"is a"** relation.
+An aggregation is a part-of relationship, we call it an **"has a"** relation.

 ![Aggregation](figures/ClassDiagram-Aggregation.png)